New Job Proverbs

 - Even if you receive a good performance review, ask what you can do to improve your future performance.

 - Be aware of the work that is going on around you.
 These are your vistas of potential future growth and development.

-- Get copies of your competitors annual reports.
-It will keep you in tune with your industry and help you to better understand and appreciate your companys competitive edge.
+- Review the annual reports of your competitors.
+It will keep you in tune with your industry and help you to better understand and appreciate your company's competitive edge.

 - Learn to tap into the office network.
 Career progression is more like climbing a web than climbing a ladder.
+You may need to move sideways or diagonally before you move up.
 Make sure you tap into as many connection points as possible.